cardano-scaling/website/monthly/2024-04-monthly.md

 ## Cardano Buidler Fest

-This month the who-is-who of Cardano builders got lured to Toulouse, France for a two day tech-only conference.
-It was a great occassion to meet fellow contributors and building bridges (literally) to new projects and their creators.
+This month the who-is-who of Cardano builders got lured to Toulouse, France for a two-day tech-only conference.
+It was a great occasion to meet fellow contributors and build bridges (literally) to new projects and their creators.

 Two of many notable presentations and how they relate to the Hydra and Mithril projects are detailed as contributed by Pi (Sundae Labs) and Sebastian (Cardano Foundation).